DISIC/referentiel-mobile-tactile/mobile-touch-guidelines-criteria.md

 - W3C Mobile Accessibility: [4.1 Changing Screen Orientation (Portrait/Landscape)](http://www.w3.org/TR/mobile-accessibility-mapping/#changing-screen-orientation-portrait-landscape).

 ###### Level mapping
-</p>The [W3C/WAI note](http://www.w3.org/TR/mobile-accessibility-mapping/), on which this document is based, does not associate a level with this criterion.
-For information, based on "<a href="https://www.w3.org/TR/UNDERSTANDING-WCAG20/conformance.html">Understanding Conformance</a>", we consider it’s a **level A criterion**.</p>
+The [W3C/WAI note](http://www.w3.org/TR/mobile-accessibility-mapping/), on which this document is based, does not associate a level with this criterion.
+For information, based on "<a href="https://www.w3.org/TR/UNDERSTANDING-WCAG20/conformance.html">Understanding Conformance</a>", we consider it’s a **level A criterion**.

 #### 14.8 For each input field, is the expected input format, if possible, associated with a relevant <a href="#Typesaisie">input type</a>?

 * Test 14.8.1: For each input field, is the expected input format associated with a relevant input type?

-</p> See the <a href="#NT1">technical note about new form input types</a>.</p>
+ See the <a href="#NT1">technical note about new form input types</a>.

 ##### Mappings
 - W3C Mobile Accessibility: [5.1 Set the virtual keyboard to the type of data entry required](http://www.w3.org/TR/mobile-accessibility-mapping/#set-the-virtual-keyboard-to-the-type-of-data-entry-required).

 ###### Level mapping
-</p>The [W3C/WAI note](http://www.w3.org/TR/mobile-accessibility-mapping/), on which this document is based, does not associate a level with this criterion.
-For information, based on "<a href="https://www.w3.org/TR/UNDERSTANDING-WCAG20/conformance.html">Understanding Conformance</a>", we consider it’s a **level A criterion**.</p>
+The [W3C/WAI note](http://www.w3.org/TR/mobile-accessibility-mapping/), on which this document is based, does not associate a level with this criterion.
+For information, based on "<a href="https://www.w3.org/TR/UNDERSTANDING-WCAG20/conformance.html">Understanding Conformance</a>", we consider it’s a **level A criterion**.

 #### 14.9 [A] The <a href="#Elemadj">adjacent interactive elements</a>, triggering the same action, must be grouped into a single element, has this rule been followed?